Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 	| right 	| 16th triplet |
 	| down		| quarter quintuplet |
 	| left		| 8th quintuplet |

+If a subdivision is triggered twice in a row, then while the button is held down the second time, the stutters are reversed, and the wah shifts to the offbeat.

+If the d-pad is pressed quickly, the delays will not pitch shift while the delay time changes, but if the d-pad is held for a second, then released, the delays will pitch shift while the delay time changes.

 ## Left Thumbstick